Show ContentsLoach History, Family Crest & Coats of Arms

 Later they acquired the lands of Gillemorestun in 1189.
 John Loch of Roxburghshire represented his Clan when he rendered homage in 1296 to King Edward I of England on his brief conquest of Scotland.
 Malise Lock was taken prisoner at Dunbar Castle in the same year.
 2

-Further to the south, the Hundredorum Rolls of 1273 listed: Geoffrey Loc, or Lock in Suffolk; and William Lock in Oxfordshire.
+Further to the south in England, the Hundredorum Rolls of 1273 listed: Geoffrey Loc, or Lock in Suffolk; and William Lock in Oxfordshire.
 3 Kirby's Quest lists John Loke in Somerset, 1 Edward III. (during the first year of Edward III's reign.)
 4

 Early History of the Loach family